 All our staff work to ensure every pupil is safe.
-Miss K Law, Mrs D Foster, Mrs J Roberts, and Mr L Booth are Designated Safeguarding Leaders within school.
+Miss K Law, Mrs D Foster, Mrs J Roberts, Mr L Booth, Mrs Pender and Mrs Ineson are Designated Safeguarding Leaders within school.
 Mr J Hughes and Mr J Haslam are our Safeguarding Governors.

 Miss Duggan is our Senior Mental Health Lead and manages our Personal, Social, Health and Citizenship Education Curriculum to ensure pupils stay safe & healthy at all times, as it is important that we teach our pupils to feel mentally healthy and safe, as well as physically.
 Our school places strong emphasis on resilience and independence, teaching our pupils to have the tools that they need to help manage and maintain positive mental health so that when they leave us, they are effectively equipped for the future.
 We also actively promote support that is available for pupils outside of school hours – please see the links below for further information.

 We work closely with Wakefield Local Authority to provide additional support for families who may need wider support than school can provide on their own.
 If you feel that your family need additional support, we are only too happy to help you and will discuss next steps with you if you arrange an appointment.
 We may bring your child to a ‘Team Around the School’ meeting with colleagues from Wakefield Council who can help you access the support that you might need.
 More information is available here: